xieyonn/blink-cmp-dat-word/README.md

                 -- "path_to_your_words.txt", -- add your owned word files before dictionary.
                 "/usr/share/dict/words", -- This file is included by default on Linux/macOS.
               },
-              build_command = "" -- Define a Command to rebuild words, eg: `BuildDatWord`, then use `BuildDatWord!` to force rebuild.
             },

-            -- max_items = 20, -- Maximum number of words queried per request.
-            -- score_offset = -10, -- Set a lower priority.
-            -- min_keyword_length = 2,
           },
         },
       },